 Experimental research on plants (either cultivated or wild) including collection of plant material, must comply with institutional, national, or international guidelines.
 Field studies should be conducted in accordance with local legislation, and the manuscript should include a statement specifying the appropriate permissions and/or licences.
 We recommend that authors comply with the Convention on the Trade in Endangered Species of Wild Fauna and Flora.
 Voucher specimens must be deposited in a public herbarium or other public collection providing access to deposited material.
 They should include details on the site of collection(GPS coordinates), date of collection, and document the part(s) used in the study where appropriate.
 Information on the voucher specimen and who identified it must be included in the manuscript.

 BioMed Central supports initiatives to improve reporting of clinical trials.
 This includes prospective registering of clinical trials in suitable publicly available databases.
 In line with ICMJE guidelines, BioMed Central requires registration of all clinical trials that are reported in manuscripts submitted to its journals.

 The ICMJE use the World Health Organization (WHO) definition of a clinical trial, which is "any research study that prospectively assigns human participants or groups of humans to one or more health-related interventions to evaluate the effects on health outcomes".
 This definition includes phase I to IV trials.
 The ICMJE define health-related interventions as "any intervention used to modify a biomedical or health-related outcome" and health-related outcomes as "any biomedical or health-related measures obtained in patients or participants".
 If you are unsure whether your trial needs registering, see the ICMJE FAQs for further information.

-Suitable publicly available registries are those listed on the ICMJE website as well as any of the primary registries that participate in the WHO International Clinical Trials Registry Platform, including the ISRCTN register administered by Current Controlled Trials, part of the BioMed Central group.
+Suitable publicly available registries are those listed on the ICMJE website as well as any of the primary registries that participate in the WHO International Clinical Trials Registry Platform, including the ISRCTN registry, which is administered and published by BioMed Central.

 The trial registration number (TRN) and date of registration should be included as the last line of the manuscript abstract.